renerocksai/rrisc/README.md

 # rrisc
 VHDL implementation of my RRISC CPU

-I developed the RRISC CPU in 1992/93, with the intention to build it using just 74xx TTL logic circuits.
+In the early nineties, when I finally figured out how to do sequential digital circuits, I used the momentum of that heureka-moment to develop the RRISC CPU (Radically Reduced Instruction Set Computer), with the intention to build it using just 74xx TTL logic circuits.
 After having drawn schematics, printed circuit boards, (and done it all again in P-CAD later), timing diagrams, and implementing an assembler and simulator in Turbo Pascal, I got to play around with the CPU only in the self-written simulator, displaying all CPU states and fancy 7-segment displays in DOS.
 Despite all my intentions, I never got around to actually build it.

 This Christmas, I thought I would revive the 30 years old project, but this time implement the CPU in VHDL so I can program an FPGA with it in order to get my CPU up and running in the physical world.